The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do, and what they did to achieve what they achieved.

 - Social Skills

 As a website focusing on social skills, I was not surprised.
-94% of the millionaires said that getting along with people is one of the most important factors of getting rich.
+94% of the millionaires said that getting along with people is one of the most important factors in getting rich.

 Check out my Social Master Guide for getting good with people.